Program philosophy

 9. Safe Use of Pesticides and Alternatives: $95, about 5 hours

-10. Communications: this is a two part class with each part $50 plus tax, about 3 hours.
-Part 1 is online, on demand, independant learning.
-Part 2 is live online, with an instructor and is scheduled every fall, winter and spring in our Upcoming Classes section.
-You must register for each class separately.
+10. Communications: this is a two part course with each part $50 plus tax and about 3 hours.
+Part 1 is online, on-demand, independent learning.
+Part 2 is live online, with an instructor and is scheduled every fall, winter and spring.
+You must register for each course separately.

-Please note that Garden Fundamentals and Botanical Latin are recommended as your first courses and are prerequisites for other classes.
+Please note that Garden Fundamentals and Botanical Latin are recommended as your first courses and are prerequisites for other courses.
 Beyond these recommendations, you can take the courses in any order you wish.

-For specific information about the course content and to register, click on the name the course above or click the button below.
+For specific information about the course content and to register, click on the name the course above or click the button below to see all courses.

 Gardening at USask Master Gardeners are expected to perform 40 hours of horticultural volunteer work in one year as part of their certification requirements so they can practice and learn in real-world situations.
 At its essence, this is time charity in a gardening capacity.
 Any horticultural activity that you don’t get paid for (and wouldn’t normally do already) is considered volunteer work.